Horses and Healing: The Possibilities of Equine-Assisted Therapy in Bipolar Disorder Treatment

 Evidence of Efficacy

 The benefits of equine-assisted therapy aren’t just anecdotal.
-Dr. Dell, one of the growing number of researchers investigating the effects of equine-assisted therapy in mental health and addiction treatment contexts, has empirical evidence supporting her assertions.
+Dr. Dell, one of the growing number of researchers investigating the effects of equine-assisted therapy in mental health and substance use disorder treatment contexts, has empirical evidence supporting her assertions.
 Her own studies have found that “the vast majority of clients felt calm, supported, and in control of their feelings following the horse interactions.”

 The effects weren’t confined to the duration of the therapeutic session, either.
 Overall focus, motivation, and willingness to engage in other modalities all increased, leading to improved treatment outcomes.
 Another study, published in 2007, examined the impact of equine-assisted psychotherapy on people living with chronic mental illnesses by tracking Beck Depression Inventory (BDI) and Beck Anxiety Inventory (BAI) scores throughout the course of treatment.
 All participants had improved BDI and BAI scores at the completion of 8 weeks of treatment, which was further supported by observational data.